melanie-t27/nmpde-project4-Cesaroni-Tonarelli-Trabacchin/README.md

 - `-tfe` is the theta value for the Monodomain equation
 - `tode` is the theta value for the system of ODEs of the Ionic Model
 - `-ct` is the coupler type, in particular
-   - 0 corrsponds to the `ICI COupler`
+   - 0 corrsponds to the `ICI Coupler`
    - 1 corrsponds to the `GI Coupler`
    - 2 corrsponds to the `SVI Coupler`
 - `-tt` is the tissue type to simulate, in particular